-This year, Micheal Hagel moved on to another opportunity.
-On behalf of the board, I would like to thank Micheal for his contributions to the continued success of LCU in his time with us.
-Greg Mackie joined us as a Loans Officer and Donna Bartelen joined us as a Member Services Representative, and both are very welcome additions to our team.
-Our staff continued to go above and beyond in providing outstanding service to our members through the constantly changing challenges of COVID-19, all the while contributing to our success and maintaining our friendly atmosphere.
+This year, Donna Bartelen left our organization to move on to another opportunity and Megan Meier made the decision to focus on her family after her maternity leave.
+On behalf of the board, I would like to thank Donna and Megan for their contributions to the continued success of the LCU in their time with us.
+Alexandra Meier joined us as a Back Office/Lending Administrator and Lisa Robinson joined us as a Member Services Representative, and both were very welcome additions to our team.
+On behalf of the Board of Directors, I want to express my gratitude to our entire team of staff, for all of their hard work and dedication to the success of Luseland Credit Union and our membership.

-Thank you to my fellow board members for your commitment to our Credit Union and for meeting each new challenge and keeping yourself educated about the overall operation of the Credit Union.
-On their retirements from the board, I would also like to make a special mention to acknowledge and thank Nona Holtz for 9 years, Shirly Knorr for 3 years and Debra Vetter for 1 year of service and dedication to LCU's Board of Directors.
+Thank you to my fellow board members for your commitment to Luseland Credit Union and for meeting each new challenge and keeping yourself educated about the overall operation of the Credit Union.
+Your dedication and insights as representatives of our membership are truly valuable.